VanTanev/ncPropelChangeLogBehaviorPlugin/README.md

 -----------------------

 The ncChangeLogBehavior will fire an event before a new changelog entry is written to the database, allowing you to modify it.
-The name of the event is "*TABLE_NAME*.nc_filter_changes".
+The name of the event is "*TABLE_NAME*.nc_filter_changelog".
 The subject of the event is the Propel object, and the value to be filtered is the changes, in the following format:

 ```php